mczuchnowski/mczuchnowski.github.io/_posts/2015-02-07-http-basic-authentication-in-rails.md

 layout: post
 title: "HTTP Basic Authentication in Rails"
 tagline: "Implementing and testing it in RSpec"
+description: "Until a few days ago, the only Rails technique I knew for authentication and authorization was through separate user model and session controller, with registration forms, logging in, boolean ```admin``` fields, and with before actions that check if the currently logged in user has proper permissions.
+This was done manually or through gems like Devise or Warden (plus maybe CanCanCan or Pundit).
+But what if that's too heavy and you really want something very basic and simple?"
 category: tutorials
 tags: [ruby on rails, rails 4, security]
 ---
 {% include JB/setup %}

-Until a few days ago, the only Rails technique I knew for authentication and authorization was through separate user model and session controller, with registration forms, logging in, boolean ```admin``` fields, and with before actions that check if the currently logged in user has proper permissions.
-This was done manually or through gems like Devise or Warden (plus maybe CanCanCan or Pundit).
-But what if that's too heavy and you really want something very basic and simple?
+{{ page.description }}
 <!--break-->

 Maybe you don't want to set up the whole user model with database migrations and